ccxvee/react-use-mounted/README.md

 # @ccxvee/react-use-mounted
 React custom hook that allows to check whether a component is mounted or not.

+## Note
-**Probably you should not use this package.**
+Probably you should not use this package.

-I use this helper hook for requests to avoid *"Can't perform a React state update on an unmounted component"* error.
+I use this hook for requests to avoid error *"Can't perform a React state update on an unmounted component"*.
 But actually it is not a good solution.
-I find more predicteble to use native [*AbortController*](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or axios [*CancelToken*](https://github.com/axios/axios#cancellation) interface which allows to cancel requests directly.
-If you need this package for timers or subscriptions use [*clean-up function of useEffect*](https://reactjs.org/docs/hooks-reference.html#useeffect) instead. \
-Possibly you find this package useful for other cases.
+I find more predicteble to use [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or [CancelToken](https://github.com/axios/axios#cancellation) interfaces which allow to cancel requests directly.
+Also if you need this package for timers or subscriptions use clean-up function of [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) instead.
+You can find this package useful for other cases.
 But first try to find alternatives.

 ## Installation
 ```